 Early births can pose health risks for both mothers and their children.
-Approximately one in nine babies are born early, according to the Centers for Disease Prevention and Control.
+Approximately one in ten babies are born early, according to the Centers for Disease Prevention and Control.
 Infants born before 37 weeks of pregnancy (gestation) are considered preterm deliveries.

 Women who deliver a child between 16 to 36 weeks gestation have a higher risk of preterm birth in a later pregnancy.
 Women with two preterm births have about a 25 to 30 percent chance of another preterm birth in a later pregnancy.
 African Americans are also at a higher risk; about one in five women of African-American descent will have a preterm birth.

 The more mature a baby is at birth, the higher their rate of survival and good health.
 Babies born early can face many health challenges immediately after birth such as breathing problems, infections, jaundice and difficulty maintaining body temperature.

 Long-term effects of prematurity can include problems with the lungs, developmental delays, vision and hearing challenges or cerebral palsy.
 Some researchers suspect that preterm babies may be more vulnerable to metabolic diseases like diabetes and hypertension later in life.

 If a woman has had a prior preterm birth, her pregnancy is considered high-risk.
 The maternal fetal medicine team at Riley at IU Health provides expert care to help mothers have the healthiest pregnancies and safest deliveries possible.

 Mothers at risk of preterm birth may have specialized care before, during and after delivery.
 Our Level 4 Neonatal Intensive Care Unit (NICU) is one of the largest in the Midwest and provides the highest level of care for newborns in Indiana, offering peace of mind to families whose babies are born at Riley at IU Health.

 Diagnosis of Preterm Birth Risk